free5gc/free5gc/README.md

 In the market today, there are neither hardware gNB nor hardware UEs that interface directly with a standalone 5GC, so no hardware testing has yet been performed against free5gc.

+## Detail information

+For details, reference to the free5gc [wiki](https://github.com/free5gc/free5gc/wiki).

 ## Questions

-For questions and support please use the [official forum](https://forum.free5gc.org).
+For questions and support please use the [official forum](https://forum.free5gc.org) or [gitter chat](https://gitter.im/free5gc/community).
 The issue list of this repo is exclusively for bug reports and feature requests.

 ## Recommended Environment